nextflow-io/training/docs/nf_templates/10_bump.md

 ## Update minimum Nextflow version

-The template also includes a minimum Nextflow version that is required for the pipeline to to.
+The template also includes a minimum Nextflow version that is required for the pipeline to run.
 You can also change the required version of Nextflow using the `nf-core bump-version` command.

 ```bash
 nf-core bump-version 23.04.0 --nextflow